MicrosoftDocs/learn/learn-pr/azure/connect-vm-with-azure-bastion/resources/design-doc.md

    How it works

-   - Diagram that shows the highlevel architecture.
+   - Diagram that shows the high-level architecture.
 Reuse: diagram from https://docs.microsoft.com/azure/bastion/bastion-overview.
 Include process steps.
 Cynthia's version has numbered steps that could be simplified.

    Security points:

    - Doesn't expose RDP or SSH ports or public IP.
 (Protection against port scanning)
    - Provides a single hardened access point.
-   - Can integrate with existing firewalls and your security perimeter using a HTML5 based web client and standard SSL ports.
+   - Can integrate with existing firewalls and your security perimeter using an HTML5 based web client and standard SSL ports.
    - Network traffic stays within the virtual network.
    - Configure network security groups (NSGs) to allow connections only from the Bastion host.
 (Best practice) Don't need to manage other NSGs.